tasmota/docs/docs/Blinds-and-Shutters.md

 `ShutterOpenDuration` and `ShutterCloseDuration` can be different.
 Shutter with Stepper motors always match positions exact.
 There is no need to vary `ShutterOpenDuration` and `ShutterCloseDuration`.
 Anyhow, if you decrease `ShutterCloseDuration` the Shutter will close with a higher speed on a virtual higher `ShutterFrequency` if possible.
 Same vice versa.

 You can define a soft start/stop by defining a `ShutterMotorDelay`.
 This causes the driver to ramp the speed up and down during the defined duration.
 The change of the `ShutterMotorDelay` does NOT change the distance the shutter makes.
-This is very convinent to trim the accelerate and decelerate rate without changeing the distance.
+This is very convenient to trim the accelerate and decelerate rate without changing the distance.

 Wemos Pin|GPIO|Component|Stepper Signal
 :-:|:-:|:-:|:-: